dwightjack/wok-pkgs/docs/packages/task-views/README.md

 The `parse` function will receive three arguments:

 - the file contents as a string
-- the path to the template file
+- the path to the data source file
 - the Wok configuration `env` object

 ?> If a suitable parser is not found, the raw content as a string will be passed to the view engine.